Durham Bridge, New Brunswick: History

-In late April and early May 2008 major flooding occurred in most of the tributaries of the Saint John River (Bay of Fundy) including the Nashwaak River which runs through Durham Bridge.
+In late April and early May 2008 major flooding occurred in most of the tributaries of the Saint John River including the Nashwaak River which runs through Durham Bridge.
 Numerous houses were damaged, most notably, a moderate sized campground that sits along the river, which was mostly beyond repair.
 The campground has since been re-opened under new owners and a new name.
 A number of cottages along the river were also threatened, though most were left undamaged.